zackees/open-webdriver/README.md

 # open-webdriver

-## The simplest and easiest way to get a selenium webdriver running
+## The simplest and easiest way to get a scriptable chrome browser running using selenium webdriver running

 # API